jonnew/Oat/README.md

 # Perform background subtraction on the 'raw' stream
 # Serve the result to the 'filt' stream
-oat framefilt bsub raw filt &
+oat framefilt mog raw filt &

 # Perform color-based object position detection on the 'filt' stream
 # Serve the object positionto the 'pos' stream